 Conscious Conversations topic selection and workshop design are iterative processes driven by a core committee of artists and involving the wider Interfusion community.
 With facilitation from a moderator and selected artists, participants will create a supportive space for intimate discussions grounded in appreciation of and curiosity about our shared human experiences.

-To live is to experience adversity.
 While loss and trauma remain taboo topics, discussing them openly and intentionally can create a platform from which we can cultivate deeper wisdom, and ultimately live fuller and more connected lives.
 This participatory group discussion is an invitation to contemplate the vast spectrum of loss—from the death of a loved one to the loss of a dream, and much more in between—as well as our experiences with grief and recovery, resilience, and companionship in these universal processes.

-To evolve is to explore and expand.
 To thrive is to embrace both courage and vulnerability.
 Yet too often, we are prevented from stepping into our authentic selves by shame, fear, or self-doubt.
 This participatory group conversation is a meditation both on releasing what holds us back and defining the person we want to become.
 It is also a space to dream up something new—imagining new social paradigms, creating space for new habits to bolster growth, and reflecting on who we are when we step into our fullest selves.